vmstio/docs/content/infrastructure/translation.md

 [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) is used as translation API for our Elk web client interfaces.

 LibreTranslate is a free and open source machine translation API.
-Unlike other APIs, it doesn't rely on proprietary providers such as Google or Azure to perform translations.
+Unlike other APIs, it doesn't rely on proprietary providers.
-Instead, its translation engine is powered by the open source Argos Translate library.
+The translation engine is powered by the open source Argos Translate library.

 We use a LibreTranslate service hosted at [translate.mstdn.social](https://translate.mstdn.social).